Lady Chaa

-Lady Chaa (茶阿局, Chaa no Tsubone) (July 30, 1621—September 17, 1642) was a Japanese noble woman and concubine of Tokugawa Ieyasu, the founder of the Tokugawa shogunate in Japan.
+Lady Chaa (茶阿局, Chaa no Tsubone) (c.
+1550 — July 30, 1621) was a Japanese noble woman and concubine of Tokugawa Ieyasu, the founder of the Tokugawa shogunate in Japan.
 She lived in Tōtōmi Province.
 She is said to be the daughter of a foundryman.
 When the daikan (a local official) had her husband killed, she appealed to Ieyasu, who was then the lord of Hamamatsu Castle; as a result, he punished the daikan.
 Lady Chaa subsequently became a concubine of Ieyasu.
 She was also the mother of Matsudaira Tadateru and Matsudaira Matsuchiyo.
 An account cited that Lady Chaa was part of Osaka Castle's Genji circle and received a copy of Genji monogatari no okori from her aunt, Keifukuin Kaoku Gyokuei.